 The “Wall of Desperation”

-There is a pall over the place, no matter how sunny the day, or how luxuriant the restored plantings.
-This is not a monument to the grandeur of Rome, but to its dissolution.
-There hangs over it yet, after 1500 years, a sense of the shock, the surprise, and disbelief that must have been so prevalent as the entire construct, not only of Rome, but of the whole Mediterranean Ancient World, came tumbling down on their heads.
-At some point, the attitude there must have gone from “Things are bad, They’ll do something about it!”
-To, “Things are awful!
-How can we save ourselves!”
+There is a pall over the place, no matter how sunny the day, or how luxuriant its restored plantings.
+What lies before us is not a monument to the grandeur of Rome but a memorial to its dissolution.
+There hangs over it, after 1500 years, a vivid sense of the shock, the utter disbelief that must have been felt there as the entire construct, not only of Rome, but of the whole Ancient Mediterranean World, came crashing down.
+People inexorably passing from thinking, “Things are bad.
+They’ll do something about it!” to, “How can we save ourselves!”

 A wall was built – I can imagine everyone panting, sweating patricians side-by-side with slaves and tradesmen, men and women – all endeavoring to construct this last ditch defense, in an effort to create a more defensible perimeter.
 Some time later, a final defeat.
 Survivors streaming from a burnt-out shell of their city, most likely in bondage to marauding Germanic Suevians sweeping down from the north.

 Life might have persisted there for a time.
 The shattered city sheltering a few, but relatively quickly life passed these ruins by for good.
 Aeminium, a smaller Roman town along the Mondego River, grew into the new city of Coimbra, taking its name from the same Celtiberian root as Conimbriga.
 The old Conimbriga, a rough spot on the terrain situated next to a gorge must have been a quarry for some time.
 A source for ready-dressed stone.
 Later a village grew up nearby.
 Stone huts and farmer’s fields.
 An olive orchard spread over top of the ruins, blending them into the bucolic life of a much less grand age.